Utah Inland Port: Loss of local control

 Salt Lake City leaders have argued that the State Legislature is unfairly taking control of local land.
 SB 234 gave the Inland Port Authority administrative authority over all land-use decisions, and the power to capture 100 percent of newly generated taxes within the inland port borders.
 This would amount to millions of dollars in tax revenue that would not be captured by Salt Lake City for local property taxes.

 City leaders also assert that the creation of the inland port would take tax revenue that would otherwise have gone to Salt Lake City schools and libraries.
 The Utah League of Cities & Towns called the creation of the Inland Port Authority "nothing short of a state takeover of a swath of Salt Lake City without the city's consent."
 Prior to the passage of SB 234, Salt Lake City had approved a master plan that governed the development of the inland port area, as well as agreements with northwest quadrant landowners committing to reinvest tax revenues into the area to aid development.
 That master plan and agreements would be superseded by the creation of the inland port.

 The Salt Lake County Council was not consulted during negotiations over SB 234.
 The County Council asked Governor Herbert to veto the bill.

 HB 433 allowed the Inland Port Authority to expand its reach outside of the boundaries currently set, and prohibited any city from bringing legal action against the port, or any other challenge to the authority's creation or existence.
 In the runup to its passage, Jackie Biskupski stated "this bill effectively creates a government entity, not only unaccountable to the community but immune from judicial scrutiny, closing the courtroom door to local communities."
 Supporters of the bill stated its goal was to allow other interested cities or counties to join the port project.

-The land the proposed port would be built on was once considered sacred by the Shoshone, Ute and Goshute Indian tribes.
+The land the port would be built on was once considered sacred by the Shoshone, Ute and Goshute Indian tribes.